-Movies & TV aren’t the best place to get ideas about how to show physical affection or how relationships should start and progress.
+Media isn’t the best place to get ideas about how to show physical affection or how relationships should start and progress.

 If you want real love, you have to build a real friendship.
 That means not just looking for physical pleasure or emotional comfort.